Co-op Cycles DRT 4.1 Fat Bike – Review

 - A bicycle pump – One that’s compatible with the Presta valve.
 The good thing about the bike is that it comes with Tubeless-ready wheels and tires, which should minimize the effort of taking an extra pump with you on the track, but you still need a special bike pump for your home!

 - Repair kit – The larger the tire – the larger the area which could get punctured!

 - Proper lock! – If you haven’t invested in one yet, you’d really want to do it when going to get this as your next bike!

 The Co-op Cycles DRT 4.1 fat bike is most likely going to sell out quickly for numerous reasons:

-When taking into consideration the current status in the bicycle industry, where many bike stores are struggling to provide new bikes on the stock, the new DRT 4.1 is a perfect example that good deals won’t last long!
-If you are thinking of getting a rugged fat tire bike for occasional rides on the forest, maybe towing a child carrier, or letting your kids use the bike – you can’t really miss with its capabilities.
+When taking into consideration the current status in the bicycle industry, where many bike stores are struggling to provide new bikes on stock, the new DRT 4.1 is a perfect example that good deals won’t last long!
+If you are thinking of getting a rugged fat tire bike for occasional rides in the forest, maybe towing a child carrier, or letting your kids use the bike – you can’t really miss its capabilities.

 Generally, you’ll see the recommended tire pressure written on the tires’ sidewall, but the most common pressure range for fat bikes is: